 What else do I need to know?

-- If you are planning to withdraw the money after contributing it, including rolling it into an AvSuper Income Stream, please lodge the ATO intent to claim or vary a deduction for personal contributions form before moving the money from your account as a tax deduction can be not applied to money already moved.
+- If you are planning to withdraw (including a full or partial rollover to another fund) or rolling it into an AvSuper Income Stream, please lodge the ATO intent to claim or vary a deduction for personal contributions form before moving the money from your account as a tax deduction can be not applied to money already moved.

 - You cannot vary a previous notice to claim a tax deduction if you are no longer an AvSuper member.

 - You cannot claim a tax deduction for any contributions you have split with your spouse.